colevandersWands/reading-code-prep/README.md

 // a common mistake is spelling your variables incorrectly let spellingMistake = 'oops!';
-console.log('spellingMistake:', spelingMistake); // ReferenceError: spelingMistake is not defined
+console.log(spelingMistake); // ReferenceError: spelingMistake is not defined
 ```

 </details>